paulkwalton/OS-deployment/README.md

 Cisco-IOS

 This script is built using Cisco IOS hardening guidelines from Cisco.
-This is simply copy/pasted into the switch on firs build, which will remove issues commonly detected in Nipper.
+This is simply copy/pasted into the switch on first build, which will remove issues commonly detected in Nipper.

 Kali-Linux